 Significant transactions, key trends and hot industries

-The hottest industries in 2019 and to date in 2020 have been TMT, real estate and construction, agriculture and power and utilities.
+The hottest industries in 2020 and to date in 2021 have been real estate and construction, agriculture, and innovation and technology.

 Despite uncertainty provoked by presidential and parliamentary elections and the following change of government, financial institutions such as the European Bank of Reconstruction and Development, the International Finance Corporation and the Overseas Private Investment Corporation have continued to invest into Ukraine-focused private equity funds.

 Other than international financial institutions investing in private equity funds, no foreign commercial banks have been financing acquisitions in Ukraine: current risks would make the cost of acquisition financing impermissibly high.
 Furthermore, no bank would lend money over the long term.
 For example, since 2014, the Ukrainian hryvnia has lost more than 60 per cent of its value.
 This sharp depreciation has significantly inflated all foreign currency-denominated loans.
-Even though hryvnia became one of the strongest-performing currencies in the world over the year, it is expected to soften again by the end of 2020.
 Most M&A deals are still financed by acquirers from their own funds.
 In those cases where big multinational companies with access to cheap financing abroad acquire a company in Ukraine, they may use foreign financing to refinance expensive Ukrainian debt upon completion.
 This financing is not available to most Ukrainian investors.